 University of Pikeville is a private, religious school in a small town setting in Pikeville, KY.
-University of Pikeville was founded in 1889 and now enrolls around 2,271 students a year, including 1,384 undergrads.
-University of Pikeville provides on-campus housing for up to 599 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+University of Pikeville was founded in 1889 and the school currently enrolls around 2,268 students a year, which includes 1,368 undergraduates.
+University of Pikeville ensures housing for up to 588 students.
+The majority of students live on campus but first-year students are not required to live in the dorms.
 On the weekends, about 25% of students stay on-campus and participate in campus events and social life.

-There are many ways for students to get involved at University of Pikeville!
 Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of University of Pikeville's theater groups.
+At University of Pikeville you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

 Planning to play sports?
 University of Pikeville has many options for athletes.
 See them all and learn more about life at University of Pikeville on the Student Life page.

-Let's take a look at each of these factors to get a clearer idea of what University of Pikeville offers and if it might be a good fit for you.
+Let's take a look at these areas to get a clearer view of what University of Pikeville offers and if the college might be the right college for you.

-Out of all the first-year, full-time undergrads who start at University of Pikeville, around 60% are still enrolled their sophomore year.
+Approximately 61% of students who start at University of Pikeville come back for their second year of college.
 Around 33% of students who started at University of Pikeville earn their Bachelor's degrees within six years.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
 Within six months of graduating, 45% of graduates receive at least one full-time job offer.